The Bayesian Learning Rule: Introduction

 We can recover the classical Newton's method in three steps.
-First, apply the delta method (\cref{app:delta}),
+First, apply the delta method (see \cref{eq:firstderiv,eq:secondderiv} in \cref{app:delta}),

-Second, set the learning rate to 1 which is justified when the loss is strongly convex or the algorithm is initialized close enough to the solution.
+Second, set the learning rate to 1 which is justified when the loss is strongly convex or the algorithm is initialized close to the solution.
 Finally, treat the mean $\vm_t$ as the iterate $\vparam_t$.

-\subsubsection{Ridge regression}
+\subsubsection{Ridge Regression}

 Why do we get a second-order method when we increase the complexity of the Gaussian?
 This is due to the natural gradients which, depending on the complexity of the distribution, retrieve essential higher-order information about the loss landscape.
-We illustrate this now through the simplest non-trivial case of Ridge regression where the loss is quadratic: $\barloss(\vparam) = \half (\vy - \vX \vparam)^\top (\vy - \vX\vparam) + \half \delta \vparam^\top \vparam$ with $\delta>0$ as the regularization parameter, and the solution is available in closed-form:
+We illustrate this now through the simplest non-trivial case of Ridge regression.
+Denote input matrix by $\vX\in\real^{N\times D}$ and output by $\vy\in\real^N$.
+The loss is quadratic: $\barloss(\vparam) = \half (\vy - \vX \vparam)^\top (\vy - \vX\vparam) + \half \delta \vparam^\top \vparam$ with $\delta>0$ as the regularization parameter, and the solution is available in closed-form: